When Do Copyrighted Works Become Public Domain

 Exclusions to Limited Duration on Copyrights

-These laws only pertain to material published inside the United States, that were created by U.S. citizens, or someone residing legally in the country at the time of U.S. publication.
+These laws only pertain to material published inside the United States, that was created by U.S. citizens, or someone residing legally in the country at the time of U.S. publication.
 Additionally, Fair Use laws also permit people to use works in limited ways without obtaining permission from the author.

 Copyrighted materials from other countries are still protected as long as the person is a non-U.S. citizen, and still holds their copyrights in their own country.